weipengdeng/LLM4GKID/README.md

 |------|-------------|
 | `GK_2024.gdb.zip` | Ghost kitchen identification results for Shenzhen (2024), in ESRI GeoDatabase format |

-> **Note on data release**: Additional datasets (e.g., gridded restaurant channel composition, platform-level POI attributes) are being prepared and will be released incrementally as we complete cleaning and documentation.
+> **Note on data release**: Additional datasets (e.g., gridded restaurant channel composition) are being prepared and will be released incrementally as we complete cleaning and documentation.
 We appreciate your patience and understanding.

 ## 🚧 Development Status